17th century print of The Chamois Hunt

 Description

-Van der Straet (known as Stradano) Jan Venationes Ferarum Avium Piscius Chamois Hunting, published by Philippa GALLE (Haarlem 1537 – Antwerp 1612), excerpted from the work Venationes Ferarum, Avium, Piscium.
-An original engraving depicting the subject by Jan van der Straet, born in Bruges in 1523 and died in Florence in 1605, known under the name Giovanni Stradano, a preparatory drawing with hunting themes for the tapestries of Villa Cosimo de' Medici in Poggio a Caiano.
+Van der Straet (known as Stradano) Jan Venationes Ferarum Avium Piscius Chamois Hunting, published by Philippa GALLE (Haarlem 1537 – Antwerp 1612), taken from the work Venationes Ferarum, Avium, Piscium.
+An original engraving depicting the subject by Jan van der Straet, born in Bruges in 1523 and died in Florence in 1605, digitized and known under the name Giovanni Stradano, a preparatory drawing with hunting themes for the tapestries of Villa Cosimo de' Medici in Poggio a Caiano.

 Printed on a piece of thin handmade paper with a watermark, consistent with typical North European paper production from the first half of the 17th century, complete with a plate impression and margins of various sizes from 1 cm to 2 cm, with minor defects along the edges but overall in good condition.
 The plate features full figures in action, surrounded by bucolic backgrounds, men, animals, fantasy, and reality intertwined.
 Latin signature at the bottom.

 Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
 Baroque furniture was highly ornate, designed to dazzle with splendor and play a significant role in luxury.
 Materials were chosen selectively to emphasize the grandeur of these pieces.

 Attributes / Details